mchocianowski/Milestone-Project-HTML-CSS/README.md

 # **_User Experience Design:_**

 ## *User Stories:*
-* As an employer, I want to be able to sense the type of person being presented on the site is; an introduction or a small background would make me want to stay and see more!
+* As an employer, I want to be able to sense the type of person being presented on the site.
+Either an introduction or a small background would make me want to stay and see more!
-* As an employer, I am also interested in seeing what skills the person presented on this site has to offer, if the skills are easy to ditinguish and appeal to my needs, I will be inclined to give the persons resume a further look.
+* As an employer, I am also interested in seeing what skills the person presented on this site has to offer, if the skills are easy to distinguish and appeal to my needs, I will be inclined to give the persons resume a further look.
-* As an employer, I want to be able to open a full CV in pdf format and if should I wish to I'd like to download the CV for future use.
+* As an employer, I want to be able to open a full CV in pdf format and should I wish to, I'd like to download the CV for future use.
 * As an employer, I would like to be able to contact the person presented on the site in order to arrange an interview in person or online.
 * As a client looking for someone to design a website for me, I want to see if this person has the skills I require from them.
-If the availabily is there and the skills are inline with my needs; I'd like to get in touch with the person to discuss my project and recieve a quotation.
+If the availabily is there and the skills coincide with my needs; I'd like to get in touch with the person to discuss my project and recieve a quote.

 ## *User Story Testing:*
 * Index.html is the first page, in browser view it is recognised as the home page.
 On this page there is an about-me